Men's Platform Diving Features Tom Daley, Jordan Windle

 - Oops!Something went wrong.Please try again later.

-Men's Platform Diving Features Tom Daley, Jordan Windle originally appeared on NBC Sports Philadelphia
+Men's Platform Diving Features Tom Daley, Jordan Windle originally appeared on NBC Sports Bayarea

 Jordan Windle and Brandon Loschiavo of the U.S. are among the 18 divers in the semifinal of the men’s 10m platform, beginning Friday at 9 p.m.
 ET.